jjyeh-unc/decaf/README.md

 # DeCAF: determination of permissive and restraining cancer-associated fibroblast subtypes

-- DeCAF is currently implemented in R.
-- R version 4.1.3 was used for DeCAF classifier development.
-- R version 4.1.3, 4.2.1 and 4.3.3 were used for testing.
-- R version 4.0.0 or newer is highly recommended.
-- Operating systems that are compatible with R version 4.0.0 or newer are required.
-- Non-standard hardware is not required.
-- Installation time is minimal by donwloading just decaf_functions.R, decaf_classifier.Rdata and example.rds.
-- A typical runtime for a dataset with around 150 samples is less than 5 seconds.
 - Disclaimer: DeCAF is patent pending and access/use is for not-for-profit research only.

 # This repo contains: